arista-netdevops-community/anta-demo/2-custom-module/README.md

 AntaTest.Input is a [pydantic model](https://docs.pydantic.dev/latest/concepts/models/) that allow test developers to define their test inputs. pydantic provides out of the box error handling for test input validation based on the type hints defined by the test developer.

 To develop an ANTA test with inputs, it is sufficient to define the pydantic model for them, this will define the YAML structure of the test inputs in the catalog.
-This example shows a pretty simeple example but you can browse ANTA source code on Github to find more intricate examples (e.g. connectivity tests).
+This example shows a pretty simple example but you can browse ANTA source code on Github to find more intricate examples (e.g. connectivity tests).

 For `VerifyUptime`, the model defines one input interge `minimum` that is used to compare to the return of the show command.
 Notice the import of `PositiveInteger` added towards the top of the file.

 ````python
 # Added for Python3.9 support